billsix/cprogrammingbook/doc/00-Preface.rst

 one compiler for C; the so-called “Portable C Compiler”, originally written by Steve Johnson.
-This acted as a reference implementation for C—if the K&R reference was a bit obscure then the behaviour of the UNIX compiler was taken as the definition of the language.
+This acted as a reference implementation for C—if the K&R reference was a bit obscure then the behavior of the UNIX compiler was taken as the definition of the language.

 Despite this almost